a2go/web-workshop/README.md

 One important part of writting Go is to leave no error unchecked, usually.
 If a function returns an error, that error should probably be part of control flow and maybe logged.

 You may have noticed that `http.ListenAndServe` returns an error.
-It is probably save to ignore any error that comes from it, but what if we had fat fingered our listen port as `";8000"` instead of `":8000"`?
+It is probably safe to ignore any error that comes from it, but what if we had fat fingered our listen port as `";8000"` in our code instead of `":8000"`?
 What do you think would happen?

 Lets use the `log` package from the standard library to log this error. `log.Fatal` will end the program when called.